 If you are deeply investing in a project (both with money and time learning), then you should just set up your own self-hosted website with WordPress.
 You’ll get more flexibility at lower costs (even if you pay a bit more for backups and security checks).
 I wrote a guide to set up WordPress from scratch.

-If you are focused solely on publishing and/or want the versatility of WordPress and/or need everything technical else handled for you – then go with WordPress.com.
-Either way – be sure to pay for a custom domain or get the Business Plan.
+If you are focused solely on publishing or want the versatility of WordPress.
+Plus you want everything technical else handled for you – then go with WordPress.com.

 If you are running a hobby or small personal project with zero budget, then, by all means, get started with WordPress.com.
 Look into adding a custom domain and migrating to a self-hosted site as it grows.